andriniaina/andriniaina.github.io/cannes_vacation_rental/src/content/homepage/03-about-the-apartment.md

 ##### The apartment
 -->

-Our apartment is ideally located in the heart of Cannes city center, within a 6min walk of the Festival Palace, the Casino, rue Meynadier, Forville market and the old sea port.
+Our apartment is ideally located in a calm neighbourhood in the heart of Cannes city center, within 2min walk from high speed train 🚄 station and bus shuttle station to airport ✈, within 6min walk of the Festival Palace 💃🎬, beaches ⛱, the Casino, rue Meynadier 👁‍🗨, rue d'Antibes 💶🛒, Forville market and the old sea port 🚢.

 Whether you are in Cannes for professional reasons or for your holidays, the cozy apartment will satisfy you.
 It is decorated in a modern and elegant style, and offers all amenities you need for a comfortable vacation or relaxed work environment on the Côte d'Azur.